yannickadam/upgraded-todo/README.md

 ### Goal
 Create a "todo" application using:
 - NodeJS/MySQL to store date.
 This data sounds very relational.
-- Angular2 for the desktop application (using Material design)
+- Angular for the desktop application (using Material design)
 - Ionic2 for mobile apps (ios+android) - But maybe responsive is sufficient (Progressive webapp in the future?)

 ### Requirements